-- Members will exchange half of their commutable pension for cash at retirement; - Members will retire at one retirement age for all tranches of benefit, which will be the pension weighted average tranche retirement age; - The proportion of the membership that had taken up the 50:50 option at the previous valuation date will remain the same.
+- Members will exchange pension to get 50% of the maximum available cash on retirement.
+For every £1 of pension that members commute, they will receive a cash payment of £12 as set out in the Regulations; - Members will retire at one retirement age for all tranches of benefit, which will be the pension weighted average tranche retirement age; - The proportion of the membership that had taken up the 50:50 option at the previous valuation date will remain the same.